20 Best Calf Exercises For Mass and Strength

 1. Look for a set of stairs that are safe and suitable for climbing.

-2. Begin at the bottom of the stairs and start climbing up, taking one step at a time.
+2. Begin at the bottom of the stairs and climb up, one step at a time.

 3. Use proper form: Keep your posture upright, engage your core, and look forward while climbing.